davmac314/dasynq/doc/USAGE.md

 programs is by masking the signal at program startup, before creating any additional threads.
 Note that signal masks are inherited by child processes; if you mask commonly used signals you should generally unmask them after forking a child process.

+On MacOS, at least on version 10.12.6, apperas to have a bug where signals generated using the `raise` system call are not seen by the kqueue mechanism and so are undetectable by Dasynq.

 ## 3.3 Child process watchers